-Table 1: Overview of the experimental parameters.
-The ranges indicate the variation over the data taking period

-The data was produced in four main data streams: one stream produced by 124 the Mimosa26 Telescope, two data streams by the two Timepix multiplexers and 125 one trigger stream.
-The double scintillator coincidence provided a trigger signal 126 to the Trigger Logic Unit (TLU) [11] that sends a signal to the telescope readout 127 and the trigger SPIDR.
+Table 1: Overview of the experimental parametres.
+The ranges indicate the variation over the data taking period the Mimosa 26 Telescope, two data streams by the two Timepix multiplexers and one trigger stream.
+The double scintillator coincidence provided a trigger signal 126 to the Trigger Logic Unit (TLU) [11] that sends a signal to the telescope readout and the trigger SPIDR.
 The data acquisition system of the Telescope and trigger 128 SPIDR injected a time stamp into their respective data streams.
-Hits from the 129 Mimosa26 planes were collected with a sliding window of $-115 \,\mu s$ to 230 μs of 130 the trigger.
+Hits from the 129 Mimosa 26 planes were collected with a sliding window of -115 μs to 230 μs of 130 the trigger.
 The data acquisition of the multiplexer and the trigger SPIDR were 131 synchronised at the start of the run.
 By comparing the time stamps in these 132 streams, Telescope tracks and TPC tracks could be matched.
-Unfortunately, 133 the SPIDR trigger had - due to a cabling mistake at the output of the TLU - a 134 common 25 nsec time jitter.
+Unfortunately, 133 the SPIDR trigger had - due to a cabling mistake at the output of the TLU - a 134 common 25nsec time jitter.
 135